-While the impact of the ongoing COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the three months ended March 31, 2022, we have been monitoring the developments and assessing areas where there is potential for our business to be impacted.
-As of March 31, 2022 and as of the date of this report, the majority of our labor force is still working remotely, at least part of the time, which could, among other things, negatively impact our ability to conduct research and development activities, engage in sales-related initiatives, or efficiently conduct day-to-day operations.
+While the impact of the ongoing COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the six months ended June 30, 2022, we have been monitoring the developments and assessing areas where there is potential for our business to be impacted.
+As of June 30, 2022 and as of the date of this report, the majority of our labor force is still working remotely, at least part of the time, which could, among other things, negatively impact our ability to conduct research and development activities, engage in sales-related initiatives, or efficiently conduct day-to-day operations.
 Remote work operations also heighten the risk of cyber-attacks and make it more difficult for companies to protect their confidential information.
-Circumstances arising from the pandemic have slowed and could continue to slow the pace of enrollment in our clinical trials or otherwise hinder patients' abilities to comply with the clinical trial protocols and could ultimately delay the availability of results and analysis of outcomes.
-Disruptions in the supply chain could negatively impact our ability to source materials or manufacture and distribute product.
-While to date we have not experienced a material reduction in demand for our commercialized products as a result of the pandemic, we could experience a decrease in new patient identification and increased requests for patient assistance due to increased levels of unemployment, either of which would negatively impact our revenues and hinder our cash flows.
-Similarly, we could face challenges with regard to healthcare programs, including access and changes in coverage.
-Growth in revenue could also be impeded by these factors.
-The financial markets have been subject to significant volatility that could impact our ability to enter into, modify, and negotiate favorable terms and conditions relative to equity and debt financing activities.
-We had \$603.4 million in cash and cash equivalents and available-for-sale securities as of March 31,
+Circumstances arising from the pandemic have slowed and could continue to slow the pace of enrollment in our clinical trials or otherwise hinder patients' abilities to comply with the clinical trial protocols and could distribute product.
+While to date we have not experienced a material reduction in demand for our commercialized products as a result of the pandemic, we could experience a decrease in new patient identification and increased requests for patient assistance due to increased levels of unemployment, either of which would negatively impact our ability to enter into, modify, and negotiate favorable terms and could times the we been subject to significant volatility that, together with rising interest rates, could impact our ability to equivalents and marketable debt securities as of June 30, 2022, which we believe provides sufficient capital to fund our operations for at least the next twelve months.
+While we have not yet experienced a material impact to date, the full magnitude of the pandemic cannot be measured at this time, and therefore any of the aforematice, as well as other factors, may cause our results of operations for at least the next twelve months.